Readit News logoReadit News

 rejhgadellaa commented on App Should Have Been a Website (and Probably Your Game Too) rogueengine.io/blog/your-... · Posted by u/thunderbong

-kyriakos · 8 months ago
+kyriakos · a year ago

 I currently have 4 parking apps, and 2 ev charging apps on my phone.
 None of those have a Web version when you can clearly see that most of their ui is webview based.
 They could have been bookmarks indeed.

-rejhgadellaa · 8 months ago
+rejhgadellaa · a year ago

 100% agree.
 Except it would be nice to have a notification, reminding you that the meter is running.
 And on iOS, you need to install a web app before it can send notifications, defeating the point of not having to install anything.